jsd4026/tableland-partners-copilot-grok/docs/Guide.md

 3. Ask 3-7 FOCUSED clarifying questions to fill those gaps.
 Use concrete questions, not open-ended ones.
 Bad: "Tell me about your business."
 Good: "What are the three most common project sizes (in dollars) you've delivered in the past 12 months?"

+NET-NEW ONLY: never re-ask anything Discovery_Summary.docx or Workspace Files already answer.
+Fold those known facts into your step-1 summary and confirm them at step 5 instead of asking again.

 4. WAIT for the user's answers.
 Do not draft while waiting.
 Do not fill gaps with assumptions or generic placeholders.

 5. After the user answers, restate the key facts you'll use and ask: "Any corrections or additions before I draft?"
 Then draft.